DLXPlugins/wp-plugin-info-card/readme.txt

 == Frequently Asked Questions ==

-= Is JQuery cross-browser compatible? =
+= Is it cross-browser compatible? =

 Yes, it is compatible with most recent browser except for Opera (IE10+ works!)